 Decentralized exchanges (DEXs) have exploded in popularity since the dawn of the new decade.
 They allow crypto investors to trade at a lower cost, manage their money with authority, and unlock a plethora of valuable earning methods.
 With hundreds of crypto DEXs on the market to choose from, it can quickly become disorienting.
 To help avoid the stress, we’ve gone through and rated the best crypto DEXs and what sets them apart from the competition.

-These are the best crypto decentralized platforms based on our reviews:
+These are the best decentralized exchanges based on our reviews: